By Matt Itelson - February 2021

-The award, supported by the George and Judy Marcus Funds for Excellence in the Liberal Arts, provides a one-semester leave in 2021 – 2022.
-It funds projects in research, scholarship and creative activities.
+The award, supported by the George and Judy Marcus Funds for Excellence in the Liberal Arts, provides a one-semester leave from 2021 to 2022.
+It funds projects in research, scholarship, and creative activities.
 Probationary tenure-track faculty in their third, fourth or fifth year are eligible.
 Last year, three assistant professors won the award.

 “After four decades of market reform, China’s quest for global leadership depends critically on how it manages regional pressures at home as globalization moves inland,” Byun said.

 Observing the Bauls — traveling folk singers from the Bengal area of India — Sukanya Chakrabarti will explore their performance in times of violent conflict.
 This will allow the Theatre Studies assistant professor to finish her book “Performing Dissent: Cosmopolitan Bauls in an Age of Extremism” (Routledge).

 Chakrabarti’s book views the Bauls’ performances as political, subversive, and cosmopolitan, in contrast to being considered as marginalized groups of mendicants and mystical performers.

 Marking a return to her hometown, Chakrabarti plans to conduct fieldwork in Kolkata, India, this summer.
 She will do her research remotely if health protocols prevent her from traveling.

 Laura Green’s documentary “Run Jayne, Run” follows a Wisconsin nurse who decides to run for state Senate in the face of a COVID-19 surge and a bitter debate over masks.

 Jayne Swiggum, 53, is a funny, plain-spoken progressive who lives on a dairy-turned-soybean farm with her husband and homebound father.
 Green, an assistant professor of Cinema, shot the film over the summer.